Liraglutide (GLP-1) (3mg)

 Liraglutide Peptide

-Liraglutide is a polypeptide analog of the naturally occurring protein GLP-1 (glucagon-like peptide), containing 30 to 31 amino acids.
-Structurally similar to GLP-1, scientists consider this a lipopeptide, comprising the amino acid arginine and a hexadecanoyl group, which is attributed to this compound's supposed long-acting nature.(1)
+Liraglutide is a polypeptide analog of the naturally occurring protein GLP-1 (glucagon-like peptide), containing 31 amino acids.
+It is 97% structurally similar to GLP-1, and scientists classify it as a lipopeptide, comprising the amino acid arginine and a hexadecanoyl group.(1)

-Researchers speculate that Liraglutide mimics the action of GLP-1, a hormone produced in the intestine.
-GLP-1 is considered to increase insulin production and slow down gastric emptying after meals.
-Liraglutide may also activate the brain's satiety center, making the subject feel full.
-Furthermore, it may possibly stimulate the release of insulin from the beta cells in the pancreas, lowering blood glucose levels.
+Researchers speculate that due to its structural similarities, Liraglutide may mimic the action of GLP-1, an endogenous hormone produced in the intestine.
+GLP-1 is considered to increase insulin production and delay gastric emptying following consumption.
+Liraglutide may also activate the satiety centers in the central nervous system, inducing a feeling of fullness.
+Furthermore, it may stimulate insulin release from the beta cells in the pancreas, lowering postprandial blood glucose levels and supporting blood sugar control.

 Overview

-Liraglutide, similar to GLP-1, may induce what scientists call the "incretin effect," a term coined by Dr. Holst.(2) Incretins are the metabolic hormones and released in the gastrointestinal tract which are then considered to diminish sugar levels in blood.
-Besides, GLP-1 agonistic receptors are reported to be located on the surface of beta cells found in the pancreas, making it probable that GLP-1 binds to this receptor inducing exocytosis of insulin released by the pancreas.
+Liraglutide, similar to GLP-1, may induce what scientists call an "incretin action," a term coined by Dr. Holst.(2) Incretins are considered to be the metabolic hormones released in the gastrointestinal tract to stimulate insulin secretion to diminish blood sugar levels.
+More specifically, GLP-1 receptors are located on the surface of beta cells found in the pancreas, indicating a potential for GLP-1 to bind to this receptor, thereby inducing insulin release exocytosis.

-When combined with certain other compounds, the action of Liraglutide may be amplified.
-A 2007 study was conducted where the Liraglutide peptide was presented in a rat pancreas that already had sulfonylurea compound presence.
-The study results suggested that: "GLP-1 administration to isolated perfused rat pancreases at low perfusate glucose concentrations normally does not affect insulin secretion but resulted in dramatic stimulation of insulin secretion after pretreatment with sulfonylurea [...].
-Indeed, 30–40% of [subjects] treated with both sulfonyl urea compounds and a GLP-1 agonist experience, usually mild, hypoglycemia".(2)
+When combined with other compounds, the action of Liraglutide may be amplified.
+A 2007 study was conducted where the Liraglutide peptide was introduced into a rat pancreas alongside a sulfonylurea compound.
+The study results noted that: "GLP-1 administration to isolated perfused rat pancreases at low perfusate glucose concentrations normally does not affect insulin secretion but resulted in dramatic stimulation of insulin secretion after pretreatment with sulfonylurea".(2)

 Liraglutide Research and Clinical Studies